sipcapture/hepfix.js/README.md

 ### LEGAL
 This software is provided as-is and without any warranty what-so-ever.
 See LICENSE for license details.

-HEPFIX is an independent implementation of a generic IPFIX template with custom types based on open standards and definitions.
+HEPFIX is an independent implementation of a generic IPFIX template with custom types based on open standards and definitions and permitted by EU Directive 2009/24/EC.
 HEPIX is not related, affiliated to or endorsed by ORACLE Communications in any way, form or shape.

 ACME PACKET, PALLADION, OCOM are a trademarks of ORACLE Communications.
 All material rights reserved by their respective owners and not claimed by the author.